-The Crosswalk Safety Society of Nova Scotia was recently approved and registered with the Canada Revenue Agency as a registered charity.
+The Crosswalk Safety Society of Nova Scotia is registered with the Canada Revenue Agency as a registered charity.

 If you support the work we are doing please consider donating to the Society.
 All donations are fully tax deductible.

 - mailing a cheque made out to the Crosswalk Safety Society of Nova Scotia to 326B Waverley Road, Dartmouth, Nova Scotia, B2X 2E3, or

 - sending an e-transfer to firstname.lastname@example.org with crosswalk as the security question answer.

 Thank you for your consideration.